loftwah/shop.grindmodecypher.com/wp-content/plugins/insert-script-in-headers-and-footers/readme.txt

 == Installation ==

+= Automatic Installation =
+This process is safe and easy to install the plugin on your WordPress installation.
+First, login to your WordPress dashboard, then go to the <strong>Plugin</strong> menu then click on the <strong>Add New</strong> option.

+Here plugin list page will open, on this page in the search box write the name of the plugin <strong>Insert Script In Headers And Footers</strong> and press the <strong>Search</strong> button.
+After this, you can find our plugin name at the top of the list now just click on the <strong>Install</strong> button.

+<strong>Admin Dashboard > Plugins > Add New > </strong>Search for <strong>Insert Script In Headers And Footers</strong> plugin.

+= Manual Installation =
-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+In the manual installation, you have to download our plugin first.
+Extract the .zip and put the whole contents in the <strong>wp-content/plugins/</strong> directory of your WordPress installation and then activate the plugin from the <strong>Plugins page</strong>.

-After active plugin go to Setting->Insert Script In Headers And Footers.
+After activating the plugin, go to <strong>Setting > Insert Script In Headers And Footers</strong>.

 == Screenshots ==